patonlab/GoodVibes/README.md

 *	The `--csv` option will write GoodVibes calculated thermochemical data to a .csv output file.
 *   The `--custom_ext` option allows for custom file extensions to be used.
 Current default calculation output files accepted are `.log` or `.out` file extensions.
 New extensions can be detected by using GoodVibes with the option `--custom_ext file_extension`.
 *	The `--bav` option allows the user to choose how the average moment of inertia is computed, used in computing the free-rotor entropy.
 Options are `--bav global` to have all molecules computed with the same moment of inertia=10*10-44 kg m2 or `--bav conf` to use the averaged rotational constants parsed from Gaussian output files to compute the average moment of inertia
+*	The `--g4` option allows the user to analyze G4 calculations from Gaussian.
+This option might be combined with a scaling factor of 0.9854 for vibrational frequencies (`-v 0.9854`) as suggested previously (doi: 10.1021/jp508422u).

 #### Example 1: Grimme-type quasi-harmonic correction with a (Grimme type) cut-off of 150 cm<sup>-1</sup>